 Payment drop boxes are a poor alternative to cashiers or kiosks for several reasons.
 They don’t allow people to pay in cash, while the majority of in-person payments are made in cash.
 They require a staff member to manually enter data.
 This requires more frequent in-person staffing and delays payment posting and revenue.
 When credit card and check payments are manually handled by staff, this compromises customer security of their personal identifying information (PII).
 Alternatively, kiosk hardware connects to CityBase through a secure cellular network, keeping you out of PCI scope.
 Customer information stays secure, since no information is stored on kiosk devices.

-You can use CARES Act funding to pay for kiosks
+You can use federal Covid relief funding to pay for kiosks